jmdelahanty/metazebrobot/README.md

 ## Overview

 MetaZebrobot is meant to start tracking metadata for my work at Janelia in the Johnson and Arhens labs.
-There's a lot more information we can use to better understsand our fish behavior and neural data if we just simply look at them I think.
+There's a lot more information we can use to better understand our fish behavior and neural data if we just simply look at them I think.
 So this is a project to integrate literally as much metadata about my projects as I can so every experiment is completely documented from the fish being born down to the fish being studied in a particular place, time, condition, etc...

 ## Features